 Jeffrey Scogin, MA, LCPC

 Jeffrey has a Master of Arts degree in Counseling from Western Seminary.
 He is a Licensed Clinical Professional Counselor with 26 years of experience.
 He enjoys working with those who have experienced abuse or trauma and their effects.
 Jeffrey is trained in EMDR Level 2, the preferred modality to work with trauma.
 He also works with people experiencing depression, anxiety, sexual disorders/dysfunctions, sexual addictions, and enjoys helping couples in distress or those wanting to enrich their marriage.
 He is available to present workshops and seminars on mental health topics, and enjoys public speaking.
 Jeffrey and his wife have been married since 1991.
-They live in Whitefish and have 4 children.
+They live in Kalispell and have 4 children.